mem48/geocompr/main.md

 ### Raster data

-Raster data also could exist in many different file formats, with some of the formats supporting multilayer files[^2].
+Raster data also could exist in many different file formats, with some of the formats supporting multilayer files.
 The **raster** package allow reading a single layer by `raster()` and many layers using either `brick()` or `stack()`.
 More information about the raster representation in this package could be find in the section \@ref(raster-classes).